fullstackn/simpleWebScraper/README.md

-Script read articles (title, text, tags) from https://pikabu.ru/ , filtered by tags.
+Script read articles (title, text, some other metadata) from https://pikabu.ru/ , filtered by tags.

 Requires Python3.